ASTK18316U Contentious Electoral Politics in Southeast Asia

 How far do elections underpin changes of regime in Southeast Asia and beyond?
 In this era of democratic rollback, the mere holding of elections offers no guarantees that a government genuinely reflects the popular will – as seen from contentious 2019 examples in Indonesia, the Philippines and Thailand.
 A range of heories will be explored to help account for continuing salience of the military, the rise of populism, the role of social media and disinformation and the constant possibility of mass protests on the streets.
 All of these trends are complicating factors in assessing the nature of supposedly representative governance across the region – and similar trends are affecting many other parts of the world.

-This course will examine recent developments in the contentious electoral politics of three Southeast Asian countries, Indonesia and Thailand, plus a topical focus on Burma/Myanmar where polls are due to be held in November 2020.
-After a brief review of the case countries, the course will adopt a thematic approach, first reviewing the character of the state, including national mythologies, and the historical role of the military.
+This course will examine recent developments in the contentious electoral politics of three Southeast Asian countries, Indonesia, Thailand and the Philippines, with some comparative references to Burma/Myanmar.
+Following a brief review of the case countries, the course will adopt a thematic approach, first reviewing the character of the state, including national mythologies, and the historical role of the military.
 It will then explore aspects of transition, including the changing political economy, the rise of electoral politics, the role of religion and media, and the phenomenon of rally politics.
 Challenges to national elites from the regions will also be closely scrutinised.
 These themes and issues have a broader relevance to wider debates in comparative politics, which students will be encouraged to explore in their papers.
-Students will be permitted to write papers addressing other cases (especially Cambodia, Malaysia and the Philippines) that cannot be covered in depth during formal class sessions.
+Students will be permitted to write papers addressing other cases (especially Cambodia, Malaysia and Myanmar) that cannot be covered in depth during formal class sessions.

 Students will gain knowledge about contentious elections through the lens comparative politics.
 Students will be able to analyze the factors shaping electoral politics using examples from a range of Southeast Asian cases.
 Students will be able to account for a range of theoretical perspectives on these issues.